 Barn Cats

-Through the program, stray/outdoor, adult cats are relocated from unsafe environments to agricultural properties (or warehouses, workshops, etc.) where they will be cared for.
+Through the program, stray/outdoor, adult cats are relocated from unsafe environments to agricultural properties, barns, warehouses, or workshops.
+We look for situations where they will be cared for.
 These hard working, pest reducing cats naturally help control the rodent population while they enjoy the freedom of outdoor sheltered life with as little or as much human contact as they desire.
-They love their job and they’ll learn to love you, but on their own terms.
+They love their job, and they’ll learn to love you, but on their own terms.

 Prior to adoption, all potential barn cats are:

-• Ear tipped (the universal sign for an altered feral cat)
+• Spayed/neutered (altered)• Vaccinated for rabies• Ear tipped (the universal sign for an altered feral cat)

 Adopting a Barn Cat